 Athens is without a doubt one of the most incredible historic destinations in the world.
 Besides being the birthplace of democracy, it is also the greatest centre of the classic sculptural, architectural, and artistic style that has defined art in the West for as long as the West has had an artistic tradition.
 In Athens, you practically trip over historical monuments (sometimes literally, as some of the cobbled streets on the slopes of the Acropolis date back to ancient times).

 You could spend a month exploring – or, like us, be limited to just a few days to fit as much as possible into.
-(Update: we went back, and spent a month!
+(Update: we went back, and spent two months!
 So this post has been updated with new information.)

 For those who can’t wander for days on end, we’ve put together a list of all the most phenomenal Athens monuments, as well as a few amazing museums.
 At both landmarks and museums, you can see ancient and historic artefacts made by human hands from hundreds to thousands of years ago, and learn so much more about the culture and practices of the ancients.